 Unlike reconstructive surgery, cosmetic surgery is entirely elective and is only performed to improve the patient’s appearance and self-esteem by reshaping certain parts of their otherwise healthy and normal body.
 Being a completely elective procedure, health insurances almost never cover cosmetic surgeries.
 However, cosmetic surgery has become extremely popular, as over $10 billion was spent on cosmetic procedures last year in the United States.

 Are cosmetic surgery and reconstructive surgery merging into one?

 Despite any differences, cosmetic surgery and reconstructive surgery are deeply connected.
 Since cosmetic surgery evolved as an extension of reconstructive surgeries, they are often performed as one in the same.
 Many reconstructive surgeons are cosmetic surgeons as well, despite being more specialized in surgery than surgeons who are only trained in cosmetic procedures.
 Because of how deeply connected they are, there is a lot of gray area between when a procedure is reconstructive versus purely cosmetic.
 To emphasize their connection and relation, the American Society of Plastic and Reconstructive Surgeons changed its name to the American Society of Plastic Surgeons in 1999.

 However, it is important to remember that while cosmetic and reconstructive specialties are similar, there are certainly key differences.
-If you have any questions about plastic surgery or inquiries about a procedure that you're interested in, schedule a free consultation with Dr. Z today.
+If you have any questions about plastic surgery or inquiries about a procedure that you're interested in, schedule your consultation with Dr. Z today.
 Dr. Z is a fellowship trained plastic surgeon that is dedicated to assisting each and every one of his patients along with their plastic surgery journey.